Family reunion

 What does "basic knowledge of German" mean?

-Basic German skills are knowledge of the German language at competence level A1 of the "Common European Framework of Reference for Languages".
-This includes being able to understand and use familiar, everyday expressions and very simple sentences.
-You should also be able to write a little in German, e.g. on forms from authorities (name, address, nationality, etc.).
+Basic German language skills are knowledge of the German language at level A1 of the "Common European Framework of Reference for Languages".
+This means that you should be able to understand and use familiar, everyday expressions and very simple sentences.
+You should also be able to write a little in German, e.g. on forms from the authorities (name, address, nationality, etc.).

 The German mission abroad, where you apply for the visa, decides on the recognition of your language certificate on a case-by-case basis.
 If it is evident during your personal interview at the embassy or consulate general that you have the required basic knowledge of German, no special proof is required.